 IAS at the Society of Architectural Historians (SAH)

-Each year, the IAS seeks ideas for a sponsored session at the annual conference of the Society of Architectural Historians (SAH).
-This conference is geared for architectural historians, art historians, architects, preservationists, landscape architects, urban planners, nonprofits, and civic leaders.
-IAS sponsorship favors—but does not guarantee—inclusion in the SAH program.
-Members interested in putting together a panel on any topic of Italian architecture should send a brief abstract (500 words max), session title, a short list of potential or desired speakers (they need not be confirmed), the name of the chair(s) with email addresses and affiliation, and a one-page CV to the IAS Program Committee Chair.
-The annual deadline is December 1.
-See our submission guidelines for eligibility requirements and instructions to propose a session for IAS at SAH.
+The IAS is seeking ideas for one sponsored session at the 71st annual conference of the Society of Architectural Historians (SAH) in Saint Paul, Minnesota, 18-22 April 2018.
+Members interested in putting together a panel on any topic of Italian architecture should send a brief abstract (500 words max), session title, a short list of potential or desired speakers (they need not be confirmed), the name of the chair(s) with email addresses and affiliation, and a one-page CV.
+Submit by 1 December 2016 to firstname.lastname@example.org.

 Presenters at SAH may be eligible for an IAS Travel Grant.
 Graduate students and scholars within six years of receipt of the PhD who do not hold a tenured position may apply, even if the paper is not presented in an IAS-sponsored session.
 Deadline 1 November.